keithrbennett/wordpress_config_parser/README.md

 ```

 You can also call has_key? (with either string or symbol) to see if it's there
 before trying to get it.
-This function is very fast, and pulls the value into
+This function pulls the value into
 the cache if it wasn't already there, so the subsequent access to get the
 actual value is very fast.